 Civil Partnership Dissolution

 Dissolution of a civil partnership is a very difficult and emotional time for all those concerned.
 This is why it is important to access good quality legal advice at an early stage.
-Here at Harold G Walker solicitors we are experienced in dealing with civil partnership dissolutions and have the expertise to be able to advise you through the process.
-Our aim is to resolve any dispute efficiently through a collaborative approach or mediation to minimise any conflict or costly court proceedings.
+Harold G Walker Solicitors in Dorset have a team of Family Lawyers, experienced in dealing with civil partnership dissolutions and have the expertise to be able to advise you through the process.
+Their aim is to resolve any dispute efficiently through a collaborative approach to minimise any conflict or costly court proceedings.

-To understand your options we offer a FREE initial 30 minute no-obligation appointment, so you can discuss your situation and concerns with one of our Family Solicitors.
+To understand your options Harold G Walker offers a FREE initial 30-minute no-obligation appointment.
+This enables you to discuss your own situation and concerns with one of the Family Solicitors at your preferred office location; Broadstone, Christchurch, Verwood or Wimborne.
 They will provide you with an overview of the process and answer any questions or worries you may have.
 It will be very helpful if you could bring:

 - Identity documents: passport/driving licence and utility bill stating name and address